 So we all believe, and we are all of one mind, and we all have given our consent and have signed our names in agreement.
 This is the Faith of the Apostles.
 This is the Faith of the Fathers.
 This is the Faith of the Orthodox.
 This is the Faith that has established the universe.”

 Well, one can hardly get more definite than that.
-Anyone who does not accept the E. Orthodox doctrine of the making and veneration of icons is anathema, which means essentially accursed, separated both from the Church and from God, and to be condemned.
+According to Eastern Orthodoxy, anyone who does not accept their doctrine of the making and veneration of icons is anathema, which means essentially accursed, separated both from the Church and from God, and to be condemned.
 That is the declaration of the Synodikon of the Seventh Ecumenical Council in the year 787 c.e.